Advanced Template: API Key Authentication#

-Machine-to-machine authentication for agents, MCP clients, and CI pipelines.
-Ships with the advanced template in membership/08-api-keys.sql.
+Machine-to-machine authentication for agents, MCP clients, and CI pipelines calling your deployed application’s REST/RPC/MCP endpoints.

 Key format#